I really like Jeff Bezos’ “Regret Minimisation” Framework. It’s basically this: pick the path that will least likely lead to regret down the line.

 The Hayabusa, for example, doesn’t have traction control AND is a sportbike.
 So while it meets pretty much every other criterion, it can’t be that bike.

 Comfort electronics to make a bike an all-rounder — ABS, Traction Control, and Cruise Control

 There are a few bits of comfort electronics that make riding distance and in the rain a lot easier, and these are ABS, traction control, and cruise control.

-I’d say that minimum spec for a modern motorcycle to be safe riding in unsafe conditions is traction control and ABS.
+I’d say that the minimum spec for a modern motorcycle to be safe riding in unsafe conditions is traction control and ABS.
 A nice-to-have that’s easily obtainable is cornering ABS.

 This excludes most motorcycles pre-2012 or so (when traction control really became popular).
 Wanting cornering ABS excludes most motorcycles other than those released after 2017 or so — with very few exceptions.
 In fact, only the premium motorcycles seem to have it.